AI help desk software helps support teams reduce repetitive tickets by turning FAQs, help docs, and customer data into instant automated answers.

 What is the difference between AI help desk software and traditional help desk software?▼

-Will AI replace human agents?▼
+Will AI replace human support agents?▼

 How long does AI help desk implementation take?▼

-What if AI cannot answer a query?▼
+What happens if the AI cannot answer a customer question?▼

 Is AI help desk software secure?▼